pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 The model reasonably fit the discard rates for all three fisheries fleets.
 The three timeblocks, carried over and extended where necessary from the 2013 model, allowed for the declining trend in discards for the North Trawl fleet to be adequately captured, however, there is a period from 2015-2018 where discard rates for the North Trawl fleet are exceptionally low, that the model fails to fully capture (Figure \ref{fig:northtrl_disc}).
 Discards rates in the Southern Trawl fleet are well fit 2006-2014, before and after which the model systematically underestimates the observed discards rates (Figure \ref{fig:southtrl_disc}).
 The discard rates for the coastwide Non-Trawl fleet are exceptionally well fit by the model, and there is no evidence that time blocking is necessary for this fleet (Figure \ref{fig:nontrl_disc}).

 #### Fishery Length Compositions
 The base model fit the fishery and discard length compositions reasonably well in aggregate (Figure \ref{fig:lencomps_all}), though there was significant annual variability in the quality fit, often due to differences in effective sample sizes.
 The South trawl and Non-trawl fleets were exceptionally well fit by the model, while the model fit to the length compositions from the North trawl fleet underestimated the scale of the peak of the distribution.
-This type of misfit was similarly observed in the model fits on an annual basis, with all years 2018-2022 displaying a similar underestimation of either the location or scale of the peak of the distribution (Figure \ref{fig:ntrawl_comps_ten}).
+This type of misfit was similarly observed in the model fits on an annual basis, with all years 2018-2022 displaying a similar underestimation of either the location or scale of the peak of the distribution (Figures \ref{fig:ntrawl_comps_1} - \ref{fig:ntrawl_comps_2}).
 The exact causes of this under-estimation remain unknown at this time, but could be due to subtle changes in selectivity or availability.
 The effect of including time-varying selectivity was assessed in a sensitivity analysis (see **section 3.4.2.4** for details).

 Trawl discards length compositions were well fit by the model in both the north and south regions, while the model struggled to adequately fit discard compositions from the Non-Trawl fleet (Figure \ref{fig:lencomps_all}).
 The Non-Trawl discards were of a larger size and were generally more dispersed than the discard compositions in the two trawl fleets, a feature the model did pick up on, but the model fit a wide plateau rather than narrow peak to these composition data.
 This is likely due to the wide variability in annual length compositions seen in this fleet, as well as the wide spatial coverage.

 #### Survey Length Compositions
 Like the fishery derived length compositions, survey-derived length compositions were reasonably well fit in aggregate by the base model (Figure \ref{fig:lencomps_all}), though there was considerable annual variability in the quality of the model fit (Figure \ref{fig:fits_wcgbts}).
 The early-period \gls{s-tri} length composition data for both sexes were exceptionally well fit by the model.
 Length compositions from the late-period Triennial survey were slightly less well fit, with the model under-estimating the location of the peak for both sexes.
 For the \gls{s-wcgbt} length compositions, the male, female, and unsexed location of the compositional peaks were well estimated, though the overall scales were slightly underestimated.
-Pearson residuals did not demonstrate any obvious trends that would indicate systematic misfits to the data (Figure \ref{fig:resids_tri1}; Figure \ref{fig:resids_tri2}; Figure \ref{fig:resids_wcgbts}); as such, time varying selectivity was not included in the base model.
+Pearson residuals did not demonstrate any obvious trends that would indicate systematic misfits to the data (Figure \ref{fig:resids_survey}); as such, time varying selectivity was not included in the base model.

 #### Mean Body Weight
 Mean body weight of discarded fish was well fit in the two trawl fleets, and no major trends were observed in either the data of the model estimates(Figure \ref{fig:weightNorthTrl}; Figure \ref{fig:weightSouthTrl}; Figure \ref{fig:weightNonTrl}).
 Mean discard weight in the Non-Trawl fleet was observed to have increased in the last ten years, but this trend was not captured by the model.
 The model, instead, fit a declining trend in discard weight to the Non-Trawl fleet data (Figure \ref{fig:weightNonTrl}).
 The reason for this disparity between the observed data and the model fit is unclear.